Personal Bankruptcy Canada - Facts, Alternatives & Options |

 Filing a Consumer Proposal

 Sometimes a legal alternative to bankruptcy might be what you need.
 A Consumer Proposal could be the right solution depending on your situation.
-It is arranged by a trustee, and by making monthly payments, you pay back part of what you owe.
+A Consumer Proposal in Canada is arranged by a trustee, and by making monthly payments, you pay back part of what you owe.
 Your creditors have the option to agree to the proposal or not.

-By now you can likely gather that a lot depends on your situation.
-And regardless of what you've tried in the past, you need help taking an objective look at your whole financial situation with a fresh set of eyes.
-You need a trained and certified Credit Counsellor to help you come up with a good plan.
+As you can tell, a lot depends on your situation.
+When you're just trying to make ends meet and duck the collection phone calls, you need help looking at your circumstances objectively.
+You need a professionally trained Credit & Debt Counsellor to help you come up with a good plan.

 If you want to find out why someone shouldn't declare bankruptcy, get answers to your questions about joint debts or debts left over from a divorce, or learn more about alternatives to bankruptcy, one of our Credit & Debt Counsellors can help!
 They are experts in helping people with their debts and money, and they'd be happy to provide you with the information you need to make an informed decision about your financial future.

 Your Counsellor will: